sciZer0/7/v/README.md

 Since the Voting Margin of 16.67% is more than the Mandatory Margin of 15%, the decision is made.

-Additionally, in order for a vote to be valid, it must meet the required 5% voter turnout.
+Additionally, in order for a vote to be valid, it must meet the required 5% voter turnout — for votes on some special sorts of proposals, 50%.